Love ‘em or hate ‘em, email blasts are still a thing.

 Similarly to Perfect Timing, it’ll adjust the time of the sendout for you, but this time only to make sure that the message reaches your audience at a specific hour according to their time zone.

-If you need a little creative nudge, here are five email blast examples we’ve found interesting.
+If you need a little creative nudge, here are seven email blast examples we’ve found interesting.

 Let’s take a look.